 “The Muslim extremists, members of Islamic Jihad, who assassinated the Egyptian president Anwar Sadat in 1981, for instance, left behind a 54-page document titled ''The Neglected Duty'' that provided an elaborate theological justification for what they had done.
 Addressed to other Muslims rather than to the West, the document drew on earlier thinkers in arguing that rebelling against one's rulers -- which is forbidden by most Islamic authorities -- is in fact a duty if those rulers have abandoned true Islam.
 Mr. bin Laden, whose Al Qaeda movement merged with Islamic Jihad several years ago, has taken the same tack, drawing on medieval authorities to argue that killing innocents or even Muslims is permitted if it serves the cause of jihad against the West.” (bold mine)

 Worth makes three references here to “thinkers” or “authorities” within Islam.
 In his succeeding elaboration on these “thinkers” and authorities he makes a casual linkage to the term “Salafiyya” - and cites New York University professor Bernard Haykel as his source in defining this term.
-Worth states that “the roots of Mr. Bin Laden’s worldview” date back to this “school” of salafiyya and that the term salafiyya “comes from the Arabic words al-salaf al-salih…which refers to the generation of the Prophet Muhamma and his companions.”
+Worth states that “the roots of Mr. Bin Laden’s worldview” date back to this “school” of salafiyya and that the term salafiyya “comes from the Arabic words al-salaf al-salih…which refers to the generation of the Prophet Muhammad and his companions.”
 The latter part here, that al-salaf al-salih refers to the generation of the Prophet Muhammad (ﷺ) and his companions is correct (though incomplete because the term also refers to the two generations that followed that first generation, as discussed above).
-The former part of Worth’s statement here, that Osama Bin Laden’s worldview is rooted in salafiyya is erroneous in fact; and it is the type of statement that is made without in depth analysis to the issue at hand, and is made in a pseudo-expert style that inadvertently serves the cause of propping up terrorist groups and yielding supporters for them (especially amongst young Muslims who are religious novices at best and tend to follow media and politics rather than engage in in depth study of the religion).
-This is something done regularly, not just by Worth, but in many areas of Western academic and journalistic analysis of issues taking place in the Muslim world.
+The former part of Worth’s statement here, that Osama Bin Laden’s worldview is rooted in salafiyya is erroneous in fact; and it is the type of statement that is made without in-depth analysis to the issue at hand, and is made in a pseudo-expert style that inadvertently serves the cause of propping up terrorist groups and yielding supporters for them (especially amongst Muslims who are religious novices at best and tend to follow media and politics rather than engage in in-depth study of the religion).
+This is something done regularly, not just by Worth, but in many areas of Western academics and journalistic analysis of issues taking place in the Muslim world.

-In making these statements Worth has casually linked Osama Bin Laden’s "worldview" to the Prophet Muhammad (ﷺ) and his companions, and then goes on to casually link that with 20th century “reformers” - in particular Rashid Rida, Mauluna Maudoodi, and Sayyid Qutb - by Worth’s asserting that these men and Osama Bin Laden are all linked together in their “worldview” by what can be summarized into the term salafiyya - and since that term ultimately refers to orthodox Islam itself - the inference that Osama Bin Laden has taken on an accurate interpretation of Islam is left wide open and ready for the New York Times reader to make (and after all, the article’s title prompts the reader to consider the ‘Deep Roots’ of ‘Islamic Terror’ does it not?) despite the factual errancy of such an assertion.This is not to say that it was the deliberate intent of Worth to prod readers into making inferences that the ideology of Bin Laden must be directly linked to the teachings of Islam, but we do have an illustration her of how cursory characterizations of Islamic history via Western outlets can cause issues to get muddled and make further issues arise (and even unwittingly aid the propaganda of terrorists themselves). .
+In making these statements Worth has casually linked Osama Bin Laden’s "worldview" to the Prophet Muhammad (ﷺ) and his companions, and then goes on to casually link that with 20th century “reformers” - in particular Rashid Rida, Mauluna Maudoodi, and Sayyid Qutb - by Worth’s asserting that these men and Osama Bin Laden are all linked together in their “worldview” by what can be summarized into the term salafiyya - and since that term ultimately refers to orthodox Islam itself - the inference that Osama Bin Laden has taken on an accurate interpretation of orthodox Islam is left wide open and ready for the New York Times reader to make (and after all, the article’s title prompts the reader to consider the ‘Deep Roots’ of ‘Islamic Terror’ does it not?) despite the factual errancy of such an assertion.This is not to say that it was the deliberate intent of Worth to prod readers into making inferences that the ideology of Bin Laden must be directly linked to the teachings of Islam, but we do have an illustration her of how cursory characterizations of Islamic history via Western outlets can cause issues to get muddled and make further issues arise (and even unwittingly aid the propaganda of terrorists themselves). .

 What Worth also fails to parse out is that the “medieval authorities” which he states that Mr. Bin Laden “draws on” are also amongst the foremost Islamic authorities who consider rebelling against the ruler to be forbidden.
 The attributions of Bin Laden and other terrorist groups to such medieval authorities are false and mischaracterized, in particular we are talking about the scholars Ibn Taymiyah (who Worth referred to) and Ibn Al-Qayyim.
-We will write more on this point of terrorist groups misusing, abusing, and mischaracterizing the words of revered Islamic scholars later, but you can see this article which nicely articulates the position of those scholars on rebelling against the ruler (again written for a Muslim audience).
+We will write more on this point of terrorist groups misusing, abusing, and mischaracterizing the words of revered Islamic scholars in part 5 of this series, but you can see this article which nicely articulates the position of those scholars on rebelling against the ruler (again written for a Muslim audience).